5 simple tricks to speed up your browser

 Clearing out behind-the-scenes clutter isn’t the only way to speed up your web experience.
 Managing your open tabs more efficiently will also help you browse faster.
 The more tabs you have open, the slower your browser is going to run (though apps are always getting better at managing these demands, so keep them up to date).

 Doing so can be as simple as keeping the number of open tabs you have down to a minimum.
 This isn’t easy in today’s age of web apps and information overload, but try resisting the temptation to keep a dozen tabs open at once.
 If you need to keep track of several sites to return to later, you can use a read-it-later service like Pocket or Instapaper.
 Or just save the site links to your browser’s bookmarks list—you can set up a Temp folder for this very purpose.

 Over on Chrome (and Edge, which supports the same extensions), xTab does a similar job.
 Meanwhile, The Great Suspender and Tab Wrangler are both great at closing or suspending unused tabs, and they work on both Chrome and Edge.
-If you’re on Safari, Tab Suspender is relatively basic, but does what you need, while Opera users should take a look at Nein Tabs.
+If you’re on Safari, Tab Suspender is relatively basic, but does what you need.

 5. Get extra help

 In addition to managing your tabs, other add-ons and apps can help you keep your browser running at top speed.
 Most of these tools handle the cleaning jobs we covered above, like tidying up cached files that you don’t need anymore.
 It’s worth testing out one or two of these and seeing if you notice any speed increases.

 For instance, take a look at the Speed Tweaks add-on for Firefox, which promises to cut down on browser bloat and edit a few under-the-hood settings for a speedier experience.
 For Google’s browser, Clean All is one to try: it can take care of your browser’s history, cache, cookies, and even some files hidden away deeper in the program.